nestjs/docs.nestjs.com/content/recipes/terminus.md

 Once we have installed `@nestjs/terminus`, imported our `TerminusModule` and created a new controller, we are ready to create a health check.

-The `HTTPHealthIndicator` makes use of the `@nestjs/axios` package.
-In order to use it, make sure you have the following package installed:
+The `HTTPHealthIndicator` requires the `@nestjs/axios` package so make sure to have it installed:

 ```bash
 $ npm i --save @nestjs/axios